ashcza/Vici-Team/README.md

 | ------------- |:-------------:|
 | ![Rsvps.png](http://res.cloudinary.com/ashcon/image/upload/v1475734088/vici/rsvp.gif)      | ![Rsvps2.png](http://res.cloudinary.com/ashcon/image/upload/v1475687748/vici/giphy.gif) |

 Users are able to RSVP to events and see a live update to the number of people attending the event.
 Users are also able to remove RSVPs via the same button.
-Users also have the option to simply text "In" to the Vici Team number.
+Users also have the option to simply text "In" to the Vici Team number which is connected to the Twilio API.

 #### RSVP Limit